 *Kayleigh Daniels is a fictional character

 Founder, Creative Director and Editor

 Almaz is an award-winning Creative Copywriter and Freelance Journalist.
 ‘Kayleigh Daniels Dated’ is her debut self-initiated project.
-She writes about sexuality for leading publications including the Independent, Refinery29 and VICE.
-And also scripts audio stories for Dipsea, an app-based subscription platform for short-form erotica.
+She writes about sexuality for leading publications including British Vogue, Campaign, Refinery29 and VICE.
+And also scripts audio stories for audio outlets Dipsea, and Meet Cute.

 She speaks about why sex positivity needs championing for Decolonising Contraception, a not-for-profit, community interest group formed by people of colour, working within sexual and reproductive health.
 She is a Sexual Health Education Facilitator, with Sexplain, an independent organisation which runs inclusive and comprehensive sex ed workshops in schools around the UK.

 Almaz is also a classically trained violinist and has appeared on national television, at music festivals and on stage with several London collectives.

 Visual-Ess is a freelance graphic designer and illustrator and has had her work published in books and showcased by companies such as Universal, Austin Reed and Long Tall Sally.
 She particularly enjoys illustration as she’s able to utilise a wide range of bright colours, shades, and tones, combined with a dash of playful humour, as a way of channelling various emotions and to express real-life experiences.

 Born and raised in Bristol, Parys is a Freelance Illustrator whose work has appeared in gal-dem, Noa Vee magazine and Bristol24/7.
 Her work focuses on the portrayal of women of colour as active figures in a range of narratives, and seeks to reframe the visual representation of marginalised communities in popular culture.